 • Biochemistry/Molecular Biology,

 *The A.C.S.
 Chemistry major is certified by the American Chemical Society (A.C.S.).

 Chemistry courses are mostly sequential.
 Upper-division courses have chemistry, math and physics prerequisites that must be satisfied during the first two years if possible.
 Many students participate in undergraduate research collaboration with a faculty member.
 This can begin as early as the first semester on campus and last throughout the student’s career.

 Health Career Center

-To learn more about health careers, students can utilize the Health Careers Center.
-At the Center, students will find advising resources, workshop information, program materials, and course information to help them prepare for biomedical graduate program or health professional program.
+To learn more about health careers, students can utilize the Health Careers Center where they will find advising resources, workshop information, program materials and course information to help them prepare for a biomedical graduate program or health professional program.

 Chemical Principles (Chem 115) requires superior preparation in high school chemistry.
 Successful students have often taken AP chemistry, and/or earned strong grades in high school chemistry, physics, and mathematics.
 Students who do not have sufficient high school chemistry preparation or who place into a lower level math course should take General Chemistry (Chem 103 and Chem 104) first.